 His chin imperceptibly sinks toward his chest from exhaustion.
 He attempts to counter the sleepiness by forcing himself to re-engage in banal conversations around him.

 To gather his thoughts, he turns away from a conversation about the subtle intricacies of the latest episode of "Just Shoot Me."

 Without warning, his chin slams into his supra-sternal notch, squashing his tongue between his teeth and jarring his eyes open.
 "I can't nod off like this," he chides himself.
 "Not here."

 He rises slowly, pushing his chair back from under the table.
-The loud scraping halts the din of conversation throughout the restaurant, as all heads silently turn in his direction.
+The absence of teflon glides on the bottom of the chair creates a jarring scraping noise that halts the din of conversation throughout the restaurant.
+All heads turn silently in his direction.

 A fork clatters to the floor.

-He surveys the room slowly, eyes gazing upon each attentive, upturned face, and notices with disappointment that they are awaiting his next move.
+He surveys the room slowly, his eyes stopping upon each attentive, upturned face.
+He notices with disappointment that they are awaiting his next move.
 Eyes are wide and glassy.
 Mouths are frozen open in a glossy "O", bordering on panic and anticipation.

 "I'm just going to make... a phone call," he struggles to say, masking his disgust.